 Shemesh Information for Parents

 RSY-Netzer welcomes new participants.
-We have set up a buddy system to allow our participants to make new friends before Shemesh starts and to make their first experience on camp all the more enjoyable.
+We have set up a buddy system to help our participants to make new friends before Shemesh starts and to make their first experience on camp all the more enjoyable.
 If your child would like to be put in contact with someone from your area before camp please let us know by contacting Alyson on 020 8349 5666.
-Please note we will endeavour to find someone in your area, however, we are not able to guarantee this.
+We will endeavour to find someone in your area, however, we cannot guarantee this.

 RSY-Netzer understands that mobile phones are commonplace and we recognise your need to be in contact with your child/ren.
 We also believe that part of what makes the camp experience so special is the opportunity for young people to bond with their peers away from home.
 In order to maintain this balance between contact with parents and ensuring we create a special camp atmosphere, RSY-Netzer has the following policy regarding mobile phones:

 Participants will hand in mobile phones at the start of camp.
 They will then be given back their mobile phone at agreed days and times to phone home.
-If for some reason parents are not available to speak then, in special circumstances, alternative arrangements can be made.
+If for some reason parents are not available to speak at the pre-allocated times, in special circumstances, alternative arrangements can be made.